-MU 332 Music History: 3 semester hours
+MU 332 Music History I: Medieval Times to Classical Period: 3 semester hours

 This course provides a survey of the development of music from pre-Christian times to the present.
 MU 332 will be devoted to history of music up to 1750.
-Prerequisite: MU 102 and sophomore standing.

-MU 333 Music History: 3 semester hours
+MU 333 Music History II: Romantic Period to the Present: 3 semester hours

 This course provides a survey of the development of music from pre-Christian times to present.
 MU 333 will emphasize the literature written since 1750.
-Prerequisite: MU 102 and sophomore standing.

-MU 445 Music Independent Study: 3 semester hours

-Study topic will be negotiated by the student and his/her advisor.
+MU 445 Music Independent Study: 3 semester hours Study topic will be negotiated by the student and his/her advisor.